Health and Wellness

 Join instructor Wendy Fambro, every Wednesday & Friday October 19 - December 16th from 2-3 pm at the Silver Spoon Cafe in Montour Falls.

 A MATTER OF BALANCE - Get balanced!
 Lifespan is also offering another evidence-based class to help improve your balance, flexibility and strength.
 The program emphasizes practical strategies to manage falls.
-Call Schuyler County Office for the Aging to join the fall waitlist at 607-535-6834 or firstname.lastname@example.org.
+Call Schuyler County Office for the Aging to join the Spring 2023 waitlist at 607-535-6834 or firstname.lastname@example.org.

 STEP ON IT WALKING GROUP – Power up your strides!
 Walking is a fun way to exercise, socialize and meet new people.
 Walking Mondays at 10 am & Wednesdays at 9 am at the Catharine Valley Trail head on South Genesee St., Montour Falls from June 27-August 30th.
 Call Schuyler County Office for the Aging to Register at 607-535-6834 or firstname.lastname@example.org.

 CHAIR YOGA - Relax your mind & body!
 Yoga promotes both physical and mental well being through a combination of postures, breathing techniques and meditation.
 Join instructor Katy Dunlap every Tuesday, from September 13th - November 22nd at 2-2:45 pm in the Silver Spoon Cafe in Montour Falls.
-Call Schuyler County Office for the Aging to register at 607-535-6834 or firstname.lastname@example.org
+Call Schuyler County Office for the Aging to register for the Fall 2022 class at 607-535-6834 or firstname.lastname@example.org

 There is NO FEE charged for our health and wellness programming; however, the Older Americans Act does require that we provide you with the opportunity to contribute toward the program.
 Your valued gift will assist us in expanding health and wellness programs within our county by covering associated costs to offer this to more people.
 All contributions are confidential and voluntary.
 You will NOT be denied the service if you are unable to or choose not to contribute.
 Our main objective is to provide a service that helps you to continue aging in your home as healthy and safely as possible.